 There are different production processes used in manufacturing plants.
 The type of process depends on the nature of the materials being produced and the variance in product specifications.
 Process types include:

-- Production Line: Suited for high volume manufacturing of a single product or product group, the production line is configured to move the product along a line with stops at stations to perform a specific operation, such as assembly, painting, packaging, etc. This type of production process allows fine tuning with less setup time than other processes, however is less flexible to accommodate change of product produced, and is expensive to set up initially.
+- Production Line: Suited for high volume manufacturing of a single product or product group, the production line is configured to move the product along a line with stops at stations to perform a specific operation, such as assembly, painting, packaging, etc. This type of production process allows fine-tuning with less setup time than other processes, however, is less flexible to accommodate a change of product produced, and is expensive to set up initially.

 - Continuous Flow: This is similar to a production line process, except that the entire process must be completed for a given product, and a partial product cannot be stored.
 Examples of products produced in continuous flow include chemicals, pharmaceuticals, and plastics.

-- Fixed Position Manufacturing: This process is different to the others in that the product remains in one place while goods and services are mobilized to the product location.
-Examples would be ship building, or a large conveyor system built on site where the product will be used.
+- Fixed Position Manufacturing: This process is different from the others in that the product remains in one place while goods and services are mobilized to the product location.
+Examples would be shipbuilding or a large conveyor system built on site where the product will be used.

-Technology can be applied to assist with defining and updating production routes, which guide items through the manufacturing process from raw materials to finished product.
+Technology can be applied to assist with defining and updating production routes, which guide items through the manufacturing process from raw materials to finished products.
 Routes can be stored as templates, which are easily modified to accommodate custom orders.
-Cataloging routes saves time as opposed to creation of new routes each time a MO is issued.
+Cataloging routes save time as opposed to the creation of new routes each time an MO is issued.

 Promoting production efficiency through automated or streamlined route planning is an essential element to developing and implementing an optimized strategic approach to your manufacturing process.